 - You understand the flaws in your content that cause users to leave

-- Bugs and layout flaws can be also revealed easily with session replay
+- Bugs and layout flaws can be also revealed easily with session recordings

 - It helps you identify when and why users abandon the sales funnel